 California anti-oil drilling bills face critical test in Legislature

-The fate of two bills considered the California coast’s best protection against the Trump administration’s new offshore oil drilling plan is at stake in an obscure legislative process playing out Thursday at the Capitol.
+The fate of two bills considered the California coast’s best protection against the Trump administration’s new offshore oil-drilling plan is at stake in an obscure legislative process playing out today at the Capitol.

 “The stakes could not be higher,” said state Sen. Mike McGuire, a Healdsburg Democrat who co-authored one of the nearly identical bills aimed at thwarting the sale of new oil-drilling rights that could start as soon as next year.

 McGuire’s bill and a matching measure from the Assembly must win release from the Senate and Assembly appropriations committees today in order to become law by the end of the month.